azkaNoreen/Calculator/README.md

-# Noorehooda
+# Calculator
-An amazing and minimal App for Quran Reading through para and surah index.
-Also contain Asma-ul-husna
+An app for calculation
 </br>
 <bold>See screenshot for better understanding</bold>
 </br>Splash Screen</br>